GuilhermeBauer16/E-commerce/README.md

 ## Learnings

 In that project, I learned how to use Spring Security to create a JWT(JSON Web Token ) token to structure a login system.
 To encrypt the passwords inside the Database I used the PBKDF2(password-based Key Derivation Function 2).
 I chose that password encryptor for the capability of customizing and for the security that PBKDF2 has.
 I also learned how to create unit tests using Mockito and JUnit.
-I already made a post about my learning about Mockito and JUnit.
-I will share the link below.

 ## Functionalities

-* Login
+* Login of the user with Spring security authentication.

+* Creation of User

+* Updating of User

+### Cart shopping
+* Addition of cart shopping item divided between:
+  * product.
+  * quantity.

-* Adding a product in a cart shopping
+* Registered cart shopping edition.

+* Deletion of cart shopping.

+* Viewing registered cart shopping.

 ### Product
 * Addition of product divided between: